FairwindsOps/insights-docs/docs/technical-details/reports/resource-metrics.md

 An authorization proxy is used for prometheus-metrics to pull metrics from the Azure Monitor API.
 Follow this guide to configure and deploy the proxy to your AKS cluster: [Deploy a prometheus authorization proxy](https://learn.microsoft.com/en-us/azure/azure-monitor/containers/prometheus-authorization-proxy?tabs=query-metrics-example)

-### 2. Update the insights agent values
+### 2. Update the `insights-agent` values

-Update the insights-agent values with the the service name of the authorization proxy created in the previous step:
+Update the `insights-agent` values with the the service name of the authorization proxy created in the previous step:

 ```yaml
 prometheus-metrics: